smaouim/smaouim.github.io/_chapters/003-Loops and Collections/001-while.md

 ### Exercise: Second maximum

-such that the program prints also the second maximum.
+In the IDE below, make a copy of your solution to the problem above then modify it such that the program prints also the second maximum.

 There are a few considerations here: